 - Recover increases in operating costs.
-As a regulated utility that requires specialized employees, materials, and services to meet its mission, the District continues to experience progressive increases in annual operating costs due to escalations in labor, chemical, energy, materials, supplies, hauling, services, and regulatory compliance costs. - · Prevent the need for more significant SSC increases in the future.
-In developing its 5-year financial plan each year, the District works hard to balance direct economic impacts to customers and the need for sufficient revenue to cover capital investment needs and operating costs.
-If SSC increases are not implemented this year, more significant rate increases may need to be proposed in subsequent years. - · Focus on cash funding versus borrowing for capital improvements.
-Increasing overall SSC revenue allows the District to continue cash funding a majority of necessary capital improvements in its wastewater convevance and treatment systems.
+As a regulated utility that requires specialized employees, materials, and services to meet its mission, the District continues to experience progressive increases in annual operating costs due to escalations in labor, chemical, energy, materials, supplies, hauling, services, and regulatory compliance costs. - International support of the significant SSC Increases in the future.
+In developing its 5-yeer financial plan each year, the District works hard to balance direct economic impacts to customers and the need for sufficient revenue to cover capital investment meeds and operating costs.
+If SSC Increases are not implemented this year, more significant rate increases may need to be proposed in subsequent years. - Focus on cash funding versus borrowing for capital improvements.
+Increasing overall SSC revenue allows the District to continue cash funding a majority of necessary capital improvements in its wastewater convegance and treatment systems.